THE POLICY EDGE

-SDG 17: Partnerships for the Goals | SDG 8: Decent Work and Economic Growth
+SDG 8: Decent Work and Economic Growth | SDG 17: Partnerships for the Goals

-Institutions: Ministry of Commerce & Industry | Ministry of Finance | Ministry of External Affairs
+Ministry of Commerce and Industry MoCI | Ministry of Finance MoF | Ministry of External Affairs MEA

 Economists at the WTO and IMF have developed a new tool — the Trade Policy Activity (TPA) Index — to track how actively governments change trade rules over time.
 It combines information from the WTO Trade Monitoring Database and Global Trade Alert, covering many countries and products, to give a single, timely picture of global trade-policy shifts.